 Opportunities for including sports in exhibition planning and programmatic development are a key benefit of this practical guide.
 You’ll discover an astounding variety of viewpoints and methods for offering popular sports programming into your institutional programming and outreach efforts.
 From a fun mix of museum professionals, historians, and sports personnel comes this complete guide to developing and implementing a more cohesive story of sport history within your institution.

-Douglas Stark is the Museum Director at the International Tennis Hall of Fame in Newport, Rhode Island.
-He oversees the museum’s collections, programming, exhibitions, and visitor experience.
-He has also worked at two other sports museums — the Naismith Memorial Basketball Hall of Fame in Springfield, Mass, the United States Golf Association Museum in Far Hills, N.J.,
+Douglas Stark served as museum director at the International Tennis Hall of Fame in Newport, Rhode Island.
+He has also held positions at the United States Golf Association Museum in Far Hills, New Jersey and Naismith Memorial Basketball Hall of Fame in Springfield, Massachusetts.

 Foreword Murray G. Phillips